-In the first case when bicycle runs behind a bus or truck than the air thrust is mostly taken by the front vehicle and the Bicycle has to take very less thrust, hence a bicycle rider can achieve more speed for the same power.
+In the first case when bicycle runs behind a bus (or truck) then the air drag is faced by the front vehicle and hence, the Bicycle has to take very less air drag.
+It all gives the bicycle rider more speed for the same power.

 The resistance that air offers to a non-aerodynamic body, adds to the load of the vehicle and demands more power to overcome it.
 To acquire this extra power an automobile has to burn more fuel.

 To save fuel modern day cars are more streamlined than their ancestors.

 In car racing we cannot afford to bear air resistance, since the competition is very tough and even very slight air resistance will reduce the vehicle speed considerably.
 That is why, we can see racing cars are the most streamlined vehicles which humans use.
 Their aerodynamic shape reduces the air drag drastically.

 Licence: Some rights reserved